puppetlabs/gatling-puppet-load-test/NEW_README.md

 The pre-suite has been updated to include tuning of the master via 'puppet infrastructure tune' for scale tests so this is no longer a manual step.
 As with the other test types, nodes can be provisioned as part of the run or as a separate step.

-Note that when using the autoscale rake tasks the `BEAKER_PRESERVE_HOSTS` environment variable is always set to 'true', so you will need to de-provision the test nodes with the `performance_deprovision_with_abs` when your testing is complete.
+When using the autoscale rake tasks the `BEAKER_PRESERVE_HOSTS` environment variable is always set to 'true', so you will need to de-provision the test nodes with the `performance_deprovision_with_abs` when your testing is complete.

 #### To provision nodes as part of the run: